 - Shamrock Printable

-As mentioned above, there are a few different ways to do this Saint Patrick’s Day art project.
+As mentioned above, there are a few different ways to paint a rainbow shamrock for Saint Patrick’s Day.
 Please read through these directions before starting your shamrock craft.
-For more tips and pictures about raised salt painting be sure you have a look at salt paint shamrock, harvest pumpkin and pumpkin salt painting.

 Allow your child to set up the raised salt shamrock art project if they are able to.
 Younger children will need some help.

-- Print shamrock clover printable on cardstock or draw your own shamrock.
+- Print FREE shamrock clover printable template out on cardstock or draw your own shamrock.

 - Trace the outline of the shamrock with white glue.
 Fill the shamrock clover with glue art or leave blank.